-As a frequent performer in the Monterey Bay area, Lori was the concert soloist in Haydn’s Lord Nelson Mass, Stravinsky’s Pastorale, Respighi’s Lauda Per La Natività del signore, Handel’s Messiah, Rossini’s Petite Messe Solennelle, Mendelssohn’s Hör mein Bitten, O’Reagan’s The Ecstasies Above and many others.
-In addition, Ensemble Monterey Chamber Orchestra regularly features Lori as their soloist in challenging, dramatic roles including David Del Tredici’s Dracula, Handel’s Laudate Pueri Dominum and Joseph Schwantner’s Sparrows.
-Lori is also a frequent recitalist and sings at private events throughout the Santa Cruz area.
+As a frequent performer in the Monterey Bay area, Lori has appeared as a concert soloist in works such as Haydn’s Lord Nelson Mass, Stravinsky’s Pastorale, Respighi’s Lauda per la Natività del Signore, Handel’s Messiah, Rossini’s Petite Messe Solennelle, Mendelssohn’s Hör mein Bitten, and O’Regan’s The Ecstasies Above, among others.
+Most recently, she performed Selections from Elvis Costello’s Juliet Letters and Alex Temple’s Behind the Wallpaper with the Santa Cruz Chamber Players.
+Lori is regularly featured as a soloist with Ensemble Monterey Chamber Orchestra, where she has taken on challenging and dramatic works, including David Del Tredici’s Dracula, Handel’s Laudate Pueri Dominum, and Joseph Schwantner’s Sparrows.

 “The beautiful and exuberant Schulman suffuses her portrayal of Cunegonde with a complete life force.
 With bouncing blond curls and the voice of an angel, Schulman bursts from scene to scene as she experiences the highs of privilege and the lows of physical torment.” -Christina Wise, The Press Banner